Transfer Pricing in UAE

 The arm’s length price (ALP) of a transaction between two associated enterprises is the price that would be paid if the transactions had taken place between two comparable independent and unrelated parties, where the consideration is only commercial.

-What will be the impact of Transfer Pricing Rules on Corporate Tax?
+What will be the impact of Transfer Pricing Rules on Corporate Tax in UAE?

 Taxpayers should apply the arm’s length principle to ensure that the transactions between related parties reflect independent pricing.
 Such arm’s length price is fairly a market price of such commodity or service in the market.

 We expect that TP regulation will be part of UAE Corporate Tax Law and it may contain various methods of transfer pricing, vast annual transfer pricing documentation, and harsh penalties for non-compliance.

 As a general practice, Federal Tax Authority (FTA) shall make an assessment and scrutinize the transfer pricing policies, documentation, inter-company and inter-group transactions, etc whether transactions are consistent with TP regulations.
 Business entities are subject to huge penalties for non-compliance with Transfer Pricing regulations.

 Businesses will have to comply with transfer pricing rules and documentation requirements set with reference to the OECD Transfer Pricing Guidelines.